Ministry of Foreign Affairs (Nepal)

-The Ministry of Foreign Affairs (MoFA; परराष्ट्र मन्त्रालय) is responsible for conducting external affairs of the Federal Democratic Republic of Nepal.
+The Ministry of Foreign Affairs (MoFA; परराष्ट्र मन्त्रालय) is responsible for conducting external affairs of the Nepal.
 Ministry of Foreign Affairs represents other line ministries and the Government of Nepal while dealing with other states.

 History

-Nepal's modern, bilateral diplomatic relations officially began with neighboring India in June 1947, followed by formal relations with France in April 1949.
+Nepal first established diplomatic relations with the United Kingdom in 1816.
+Nepal later established diplomatic relations in 1947 with India and the USA.
+Moreover, with France in April 1949.

 Roles, responsibility, and function

 According to Government of Nepal (Allocation of Business) Rules, 2069 (2012) Ministry of Foreign Affairs has the following roles, responsibility, and function: